The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

-- After clicking "OK" button on the "Add New Custom Field", you are returned to the "Custom Field Manager" dialog box.
+- When you click the "OK" button on the "Add New Custom Field" dialog box, you are returned to the "Custom Field Manager" dialog box.

 - Choose "Invoice Header" from the "Database Table" list.

-- Repeat the above steps to add the following 3 custom fields.
+- Repeat the above steps to add the following three custom fields:

 Name Type Size Fax Text 30 CustomerCompany Text 100 InvDiscount Decimal (6,3)